 Coronavirus Disease and VOA

 At Volunteers of America Northern Rockies (VOA) we serve the most vulnerable people in our communities.
-Six weeks ago we began planning for contingencies and protocols within our programs in an effort to stay ahead of this dynamically changing global crisis.
+Eight weeks ago we began planning for contingencies and protocols within our programs in an effort to stay ahead of this dynamically changing global crisis.
 VOA staff and volunteers are committed to keeping all of our critical services operational.
 In this current time of trial and health concern, we are here to serve those at risk, to keep them in their homes or help them find housing, to help them overcome addiction, to give hope where there is none.

 Each night there are more than 500 people in our residential programs and hundreds others in our homeless outreach programs.
 Their care, protection and wellbeing are the reasons VOA exists and the reasons our staff are so passionate about serving them during difficult times.
 Most of the children, families and Veterans we serve do not have the resources necessary to ensure their basic needs are being met.
 Our 17 offices across Montana, Wyoming and Western South Dakota remain committed to supporting those in need now more than ever.